kristendwan/admin/pa2.md

 `access` specifies whether access to the album should be limited to a set of users indicated in the *AlbumAccess* table (described below).
 It only takes values of "public" or "private."
-In view album list page `/albums`, public albums show up with hyperlinks which direct to `/album?id=*`, and private albums will have no hyperlinks (though private albums are still listed).

 #### Create new Table AlbumAccess